mbalassi/boss-tutorial/README.md

 For the batch and graph intro please go to `src/boss/gelly`, for streaming to `src/boss/streaming` respectively.

 As an alternative for seasoned developers with access to the internet we provide a git repository at `https://github.com/mbalassi/boss-tutorial.git` set up with maven.
 Clone the project and import it to your favorite IDE.

+## Slides

+The slides used during the workshop are located in the `slides` folder.

+## Code exercise solutions

+The solution for the exercises can be found on the `solution` git branch.